Immutable-Futures/streams/README.md

 ### Updating documentation

 If you want to improve the code comments, please do so according to the guidelines in [RFC 1574](https://github.com/rust-lang/rfcs/blob/master/text/1574-more-api-documentation-conventions.md#appendix-a-full-conventions-text).

-## Joining the discussion

-If you want to get involved in discussions about this technology, or you're looking for support, go to the #streams-discussion channel on [Discord](https://discord.iota.org/).